msackton/taelgarverse1720/docs/people/chardonians/galen.md

 </div>

 A showman, scholar, academic rival of sorts to [Ulfgar Frostbeard](<../dwarves/ulfgar-frostbeard.md>), and member of the Faculty of Magic at the [University of Chardon](<../../gazetteer/west-coast/chardonian-empire/chardon/university-of-chardon.md>).
 Known for elaborate lectures on the magic of the planes, with a particular focus on elemental magic.
-The party saw a lecture in Session 49 (DuFr).

-Had possessed the [Chalice of the Runepriest](<../../things/artifacts-of-power/chalice-of-the-runepriest.md>), but sold it to [Riswynn](<../pcs/dunmar-fellowship/riswynn.md>) for a large sum of money in Session 49 (DuFr).